 I have authored or co-authored numerous journal articles, manuals, reports and books.
 I received an MA from George Washington University, Washington, DC, an MPH from the University of California, Los Angeles and a PhD from Tulane University, School of Public Health and Tropical Medicine, New Orleans, LA.

-Aside from being an independent consultant, I am currently an Associate/Adjunct Professor at Tulane University and a Senior Analyst with the University of California, San Francisco, Global Health Sciences.
-I live in Amsterdam, Netherlands, with my husband and two cats.
+Aside from being an independent consultant, I have affiliations with Tulane University, School of Public Health and Tropical Medicine and University of California, San Francisco, Global Health Sciences.

 I am fortunate to have provided assistance in the following countries.
 For a map and more specifications, please see Consultancies & Teaching.